|

 Lamp-Lit Tablescape

-This layered lighting keeps brown from looking flat, especially in evening receptions with long dining tables and extended seating layouts indoors.
+This layered lighting keeps brown from looking flat, especially during evening receptions with long dining tables and extended seating.

-If you love moody browns, lamps help balance darkness without relying only on candles for soft consistent table illumination throughout dinner.
+If you love moody browns but worry about them looking too dark, lamps help balance everything without relying only on candles for illumination.

 @sarahlilliedesigns